Zamiell/stardew-valley/Min-Max_Guide.md

 - No using [Stardew Predictor](https://mouseypounds.github.io/stardew-predictor/) or similar methods to derive information from your save file.
 - No using [BlaDe's Map Predictor](https://www.nexusmods.com/stardewvalley/mods/6614).
 - No using [a spreadsheet planner](https://docs.google.com/spreadsheets/d/1laZf_oXoCQ6msYP4v_OQz40rduHjIo99txJMh9eTsYg/edit) to know beforehand what specific tiles will yield a gold-quality crop.
+- No using the [hammer spam bug]() to deal massive amounts of damage to enemies.
 - No animation canceling (e.g. to swing a tool extra fast).
 - No using RNG manipulation to get [massive amounts of clay](https://www.youtube.com/watch?v=mIUeZZ14y54).
+- No using RNG manipulation to get massive amounts of [Warp Totem: Farm](https://stardewcommunitywiki.com/Warp_Totem:_Farm) from the [Casino](https://stardewcommunitywiki.com/Casino).
+- No using RNG manipulation to count steps and change the luck of the subsequent day.
 - You are allowed to use [Stardew Checkup](https://mouseypounds.github.io/stardew-checkup/) (since it is easier than manually writing down all of the items you donate to the museum).
 - You are allowed to zoom the game [past the normal 75% value](#zoom-level-keybinding).
 (See below for the reasoning.)